 Following the end of World War II, continued improvements to submarine technology were made.
-This included the launch of the first cruise missile in July 1953 from the SSM N-8 Regulus, which vastly improved the combat capacity of the vessels.
+This included the launch of the first cruise missile in July 1953.
+Launched from the deck of the submarine USS Tunny, the SSM N-8 Regulus, or Regulus 1 missile, vastly improved combat capacity.

 Furthermore, nuclear power was slowly introduced into the equation and began to take over from the diesel-electric propulsion systems that submarines of the age had been previously utilising.
 Launched on 21 January 1954, the USS Nautilus, was the first of this new generation of nuclear-powered submarines.
 The vessel went on to have a famous career, becoming the first to complete a submerged transit to the North Pole while breaking many records in the process.
 It was decommissioned in 1980 but the advancements made through the Nautilus informed the development of later submarines and cemented nuclear power as their dominant power source.

 Submarines continue to make up an important part of many navies throughout the world and as well as for combat, they have proved extremely useful for exploration purposes as well.
 There has also been an increase in the use of the technology for civilian purposes including for tourism, and underwater surveys along with numerous other benefits to both the scientific and business communities.